The BIBLE—Superstition or AUTHORITY?

 Many skeptics may say that that prophecy wasn't written in 585 BC before this happened, but that it was written after it happened.
 How can you prove that Ezekiel wrote it when he said he did?

 There is ample proof of it, but Nebuchadnezzar's invasion is only the first link in the chain of this prophecy.
 This prophecy had said many nations will come like waves of the sea.
 It foretold many other things to happen.
 Only part of those things were to be done by Nebuchadnezzar, to be brought about by him.

 Let me quote for you a little of the history of these events from the Encyclopedia Britannica, volume 22, under the article "Tyre."

-Nebuchadnezzar, as we read in verses 7 to 11 in Ezekiel 26, did everything that was prophesied for him.
+Nebuchadnezzar, as we read in Ezekiel 26:7-11, did everything that was prophesied for him.
 But, he did not move the stones, the timber or the soil into the Mediterranean.
 For about 250 years after Nebuchadnezzar had invaded Tyre, it seemed improbable that that prophecy ever would be completely fulfilled.